henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 ### Format physical drive or image file

+Formats physical drive or image file with Master Boot Record, Guid Partition Table, Rigid Disk Block or PiStorm RDB and adds partitions, which are formatted and ready to use.

+Formatting erases the first 10MB before initializing Master Boot Record, Guid Partition Table or Rigid Disk Block partition table.

-Formats physical drive or image file by erasing first 10MB, initializing Master Boot Record or Guid Partition Table, add a partition with size of physical drive or image file and format partition with file system FAT32, exFAT or NTFS.
+For Master Boot Record and Guid Partition Table, one partition is added with size of physical drive or image file and formatted with file system FAT32, exFAT or NTFS.

+For Rigid Disk Block, only PFS\3 is supported and `pfs3aio` file must exist for it to add the file system to Rigid Disk Block.
+First `Workbench` partition will always have the size of 500MB to support Amiga's not supporting disks larger than 4GB at boot time.
+Additional `Work` partitions are added for the remaining disk space with size up to 64GB.

+For PiStorm RDB, the disk is initialized with Master Boot Record, one partition of size 200MB is added for boot and a second partition is added with type `0x76` formatted same way as Rigid Disk Block is formatted described above.

 Example of displaying usage for formatting physical drive or image file:
 ```